gitnnelg/ietf-contribution-rights/draft-deen-gen-ipmc-contributor-rights.md

 the work of another standards development organization.
 Such exceptions must be approved on an individual basis by the IAB.

-# Changes since RFC 5378

-The IETF Intellectual Property Management Corporation and IPMC replace the Virginia IETF Trust as the legal body that holds IETF Intellectual Property.

-The IETF Intellectual Propoerty Management and IPM replace the IETF Trust in process descriptions.

-The Board of Directors of the IETF Intellectual Property Management Corporation replace the IETF Trustees.

-Rights granted to the IPMC have not changed from those granted to the IETF Trust.

-Rights granted by the IPMC have not changes from those granted by the IETF Trust.

 # Security Considerations